LautaMedia/YBoard/README.md

 2. Copy YBoard/Config/Database.sample.php to YBoard/Config/Database.php and edit if needed
 3. Copy YBoard/Config/App.sample.php to YBoard/Config/App.php and edit if needed
 4. Open a command prompt in the project root folder and run `vagrant up`
-5. After the (maybe lengthy) vagrant initialization, you can now open http://localhost:9001/ in your browser
+5. After the (maybe lengthy) vagrant initialization, you can now open https://127.90.0.1/ in your browser.
+    * Ignore the certificate warning, we are using a self-signed certificate.

 To access the shell of the virtual machine (eg. for error logs), use `vagrant ssh` in the project folder.